 Sauerkraut, on the other hand—real sauerkraut that is fermented thanks to our microbe friends, and not merely processed in a vat of vinegar—is so simple and so good for you.
 Preserving food through fermentation not only makes the food more digestible, it actually increases its nutritional value.

 On top of all the health benefits sauerkraut offers, making it produces almost zero waste.
 That includes its production—no electricity required.
 So if Armageddon hits, and the grid collapses, I can still make kraut in my dark kitchen (if I can find cabbage).

 I added carrots and radishes to this batch.
-You can also toss in grated onions, chopped garlic, thinly sliced ginger or other vegetables.
+You can also toss in chopped onions, minced garlic, thinly sliced ginger or other vegetables.

 In addition to simple ingredients, you need only simple equipment.
 Gather the following: